National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 ## Overview

-While analyses within N3C fall under the general category of "Real World Data Analysis", (RWD analysis) there is no single design or practice that applies to every study.
+While analyses within N3C fall under the general category of "Real World Data Analysis" (RWD analysis), there is no single design or practice that applies to every study.
 All the same, important data considerations can guide one's analytic plans and decisions, which effectively become the pivot-points in any RWD investigation's research lifecycle.
 In this chapter, we will provide suggestions and pointers to resources that we hope will help the analyst in the majority of studies, and guide the content of discussions with their domain expert collaborators.
 Recognizing that any analyst may come from one of a wide range of backgrounds, we have structured the chapter to be self-guiding.